mlabs-haskell/godot-cardano/paima-demo/README.md

 ### Start Paima node and required infrastructure

-ℹ️ Following commands require Docker and `node + npm`
+📝 Following commands require Docker and `node + npm`

 1. `make start-db` (will keep running in  terminal)
 2. `make start-chain` (will keep running in  terminal)